 Based on the criteria outlined in the preceding section, and in consultation with affected and interested parties, two primary study areas have been selected for detailed review as part of this update.
 These primary study areas are identified hereafter as "P-1" and "P-2" and evaluated for purposes of facilitating annexation and/or outside service extension within the next five years.
-Four additional study areas - hereafter identified as "S-1" though "S-4" - have been selected for limited review representing sites that potentially merit inclusion into the sphere beyond the five year coverage period for purposes of informing/guiding subsequent updates.
+Four additional study areas - hereafter identified as "S-1" though "S-4" - have been selected for limited review based on frequency of requests for outside service extensions and on existing land use planning policies; merit for annexations is doubtful in this timeframe.
 Finally, 10 other study areas - hereafter identified as "T-1" through "T-10" - have been selected for limited review representing sites that may potentially merit inclusion into the sphere in the more distant future, but additional discussions among affected and interested parties are first needed to more fully inform the Commission.
-All study areas selected for review and divided between the three referenced timing categories are depicted in the following map.
+All study areas selected for review and divided between the three referenced timing categories are depicted in the map included as Appendix A.